Vazh07/angular-yearly-calendar/README.md

 Is intended to be an useful extention to projects that displays a single month

 ## TODO
+Detect automatically the current year
 Add the option to change year
+Use multiple lists of important dates and display each one with a different color